2023 Little Rock tornado

-On the afternoon of March 31, 2023, a high-end EF3 tornado struck Little Rock and the North Little Rock subdivisions of Martindale and Indian Hills, as well as Jacksonville and areas south of Cabot, in Arkansas, United States.
+On the afternoon of March 31, 2023, a large and destructive tornado struck Little Rock and the North Little Rock subdivisions of Martindale and Indian Hills, as well as Jacksonville and areas south of Cabot, in the US state of Arkansas.
 The tornado, the first of the historic March 31 outbreak, would move through heavily populated areas of the Little Rock metro while also causing significant damage to multiple parks.

 Numerous casualties, estimated at 600 at one point, were reported, alongside one indirect fatality and widespread damage primarily in Little Rock and North Little Rock.
 Significant damage occurred to structures, with nearly 600 receiving major damage, and damage to forested areas produced a significant volume of organic debris.
 Cleanup and recovery efforts were still underway a year later.
 The Walnut Valley neighborhood of Little Rock was the most heavily affected, however, recovery efforts in the area were criticized for crime and a weakening rebuilding effort.
 Widespread effects to insurance rates in Arkansas occurred in the aftermath of the tornado and other severe weather in the region.